-Certain international organizations, such as the European Union, legislate for their members.
+International organizations, such as the European Union, legislate for their members.
 Additionally, treaties such as the TPP or NAFTA/USMCA are supranational legislation between two or more states.
-The nationalization of these global, foreign or international laws requires national implementing measures.
+Nationalizing these global, foreign, or international laws requires national implementing measures.
 Some political thinkers in the United States view these same principles as a Federalist position concerning the national government vis a vis the state and local governments.

 The EU As An Example

 The European Union requires that member states fully adhere to its policies.
 This impact is one of the stated reasons for the Brexit decision by the United Kingdom, as it is an express subrogation of national sovereignty.
 In the case of the EU, there is a transposition process- the implementation of EU regulation at the national level.
 Because the EU and its courts are active in lawmaking, the process is continuous and complex.

 The process of transposition requires that the EU policy, law, or court finding be transposed into a national legislative instrument capable of effectively implementing the legal requirements of the EU text.
 While the principle of autonomy allows member states to choose the method by which this is achieved, the requirement remains that it must be achieved.

 EU law has several principles or tests extending to all member states as well as the organization generally – including: